Medical racism in the United States: Contemporary issues

-From 2006 to 2012, California prisons performed illegal sterilizations on inmates and more than half of the women were black or Latina.
-Also in 2012, both black and Hispanic patients have been found to be under-treated for pain.
+Between 2006 and 2013, California prisons performed illegal sterilizations on inmates and more than half of the women were black or Latina.
 In 2020, a nurse whistleblower alleged the practice of forced hysterectomies at a US Immigration and Customs Enforcement facility.
+Additionally, studies have shown that Black and Hispanic patients continue to be under-treated for pain compared to their white counterparts.